ponder-lab/GitHub-Issue-Classifier/README.md

 ### Usage:
 Run `python3.9 mine-issues.py <QUERY>` with the following optional parameters:

-`-i` or `--interface`: will cause the script to trigger the interactive CLI see in the screenshot above.
+`-i` or `--interface`: will cause the script to trigger the interactive CLI and ignore all other params.
+See screenshot above of the interface.

 `-v` or `--verbose`: will print out extra logging such as printing out the entire result object in neat JSON format.